 Running on an empty stomach is a thing: it’s commonly referred to as fasted cardio.
 While there are several noted benefits of doing so, it generally isn’t recommended.
 But then the question becomes, what do you eat before a run?
 And how much do you eat?
-And how long should you wait before running to eat?
+And how long should you wait after eating to run?
 Does how long you wait even matter?

 We’ll answer those questions here, and we’ll even tell you what foods to avoid before a run, as well as what foods we recommend.